okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 Where did he go?

 Sure enough, there he was -- standing in a crowd of parents watching their children on one of the kiddie rides.
-Some of the parents were wearing Club America jerseys, but none of them were looking at him.
+Some of the parents were wearing Club América jerseys, but none of them were looking at him.
 I couldn’t believe nobody recognized him, but then again I barely did, in his dark sunglasses and white t-shirt advertising a splashing Aquafina water bottle.
 A shrewd disguise.
 I guess it also helped that he naturally looked less like a Mexican soccer star and more like a Mexican Tony Soprano.